 On this page

-Benefits of knowing more about your fund’s investments
+Why knowing more about your super fund’s investments matters

-Many super fund members are interested in seeing what assets their super fund invests in: investments that are purchased using the money the fund receives from regular, compulsory employer (Superannuation Guarantee) contributions.
-It’s the fund members’ money after all.
+Many super fund members are interested in seeing what assets their super fund invests in – it’s their money after all.

-Improved disclosure of super funds’ investments will also be welcomed by financial analysts and super fund members, as it will allow fund members and analysts to better assess the level of investment diversification and risk inherent in the way a super fund has chosen to construct its investment portfolio.
+Improved disclosure of super funds’ investments will also allow both financial analysts and fund members to better assess the level of investment diversification and risk inherent in the way a super fund has constructed its investment portfolio.

 What will super funds disclose?

-Super funds will be required to disclose sufficient information to enable people outside of the super fund to identify all the assets the super fund holds directly, together with those held through associated entities.
-The published information will also need to list the value of each of those assets at the time of reporting.
+Super funds will be required to disclose sufficient information to enable people outside the fund to identify all the assets it holds directly (such as direct investments in listed and unlisted assets and derivatives).

 What don’t super funds need to disclose?